aerial view of properties in Guildford, Surrey

 Moving to… Guildford

 Located in the county town of Surrey, Guildford is known for being one of the best commuter towns to London, but there’s a lot more to it than just that.
-Let’s put it under a microscope.
+If you are thinking about moving to Guildford, let’s put it under a microscope.

 Don’t forget to subscribe to our newsletter and get Phil’s property advice deliverd direct to your inbox…